As one of the most populated cities in Malaysia, Ipoh has much to offer. And there are many ways to fill an Ipoh itinerary!

 A unique feature of Ipoh:

 1.4.
-Ipoh Cave Temples
+Cave Temples

 Ipoh is home to at least 20 of these wonderful temples that take advantage of the geographical features around them!

-The most notable ones are:
+The most notable temples to visit are:

 - Start the day with breakfast in a local kopitiam – Try Ipoh white coffee!